An independent planning inspector turned down the eastern bypass project. And, contrary to Wiltshire Council spin,

 Wiltshire Council has wasted around £5M on a past its time turkey.

-With no planning permission, there cannot be any DfT funding.
+Without planning permission, there cannot be any DfT funding.